Logo

 MAC (Monitored Anesthesia Care)

-Monitored Anesthesia Care (MAC) is the intravenous administration of mild sedatives to help a patient relax and relieve anxiety during minor procedures that do not require general anesthesia.
-These procedures, such as biopsies and colonoscopies, typically require the injection of a local anesthetic to numb the surgical site.
+Monitored Anesthesia Care (MAC), also known as twilight anesthesia, is the intravenous administration of mild sedatives to help a patient relax and relieve anxiety during minor procedures that do not require general anesthesia.
+Procedures under MAC can additionally require the injection of a local anesthetic to numb the surgical site.

 Thank you